paalamugan/deploy-heroku-container-setup/README.md

 - Your application will be built, and Heroku will use the run command provided in **heroku.yml** instead of your **Procfile**.

-## Push Updated code to heroku with using docker cli
+## Push Updated code to heroku using docker cli

 - Initial setup (Only once).
 ```sh